 Since 1892, JP Cullen has been known as the builder that manages the projects others can’t, very large, very complex or requiring deep industry-specific expertise.
 In other words, projects where there’s no room for error.

 JP Cullen is a fifth-generation family-owned business.
-For over 120 years we have taken on the most challenging government, education, healthcare, commerce, industrial, arts & entertainment and historic restoration projects across Wisconsin, northern Illinois, and northeast Iowa.
+Since 1892, we have taken on the most challenging government, education, healthcare, commerce, industrial, arts & entertainment and historic restoration projects across Wisconsin, northern Illinois, and northeast Iowa.

-Today we are a $380 million full-service pre-construction and construction company with 600 employees, managing projects from $1,000 to over $80 million in size – from new construction (office buildings, university buildings, residence halls) to additions and renovations (healthcare facilities, K-12 schools, industrial plants) to specialized work (e.g. steel erection, masonry, carpentry, historical restoration, equipment installation).
+Today we are a $400 million full-service pre-construction and construction company with 600 employees, managing projects from $1,000 to over $80 million in size – from new construction (office buildings, university buildings, residence halls, healthcare clinics, chemical, food and beverage, manufacturing, and power plants) to additions and renovations (healthcare facilities, K-12 schools, chemical, food and beverage, manufacturing, and power plants) to specialized work (e.g. steel erection, masonry, carpentry, historical restoration, equipment installation).

 Our corporate headquarters is located in Janesville, Wisconsin.
 We have a Milwaukee office in Brookfield, Wisconsin and an office in Madison, Wisconsin.